flame-engine/flame/doc/development/documentation.md

       pip install -r doc/_sphinx/requirements.txt
       ```

-    - Verify that all packages where installed correctly, otherwise an error may occur.
+    - Verify that all packages were installed correctly, otherwise an error may occur.

 4. Melos as per the [contributing](contributing.md#environment-setup) guide.